Asian markets lower amid Brexit worries | Taiwan News

-BEIJING (AP) — Asian stocks declined Tuesday after Britain said Prime Minister Theresa May will announce London's plans to withdraw completely from the European Union.
+BEIJING (AP) — Asian stocks declined Tuesday after Britain said Prime Minister Theresa May will announce London plans to withdraw completely from the European Union.

 BREXIT: The British government said Prime Minister Theresa May, in a speech Tuesday, will announce London wants a clean break with the European Union and will not seek to remain "half-in, half-out."
 Fears about the impact on trade and finance of a British withdrawal have roiled global markets since Britain's public voted in June to leave the common market.
 The British pound has lost one-fifth of its value since June.
 Excerpts of May's speech released by her office say she will call for a new relationship with the EU and promise Britain will expand international ties.

-STERLING: The British currency held steady at its lowest level since October, when a "flash crash" pushed it to a 31-year low against the dollar.
-It was at $1.2061 after falling Monday from the previous session's $1.2183.
+STERLING: The British currency edged up to $1.2087 after tumbling Monday to $1.2061 — its lowest level since October, when a "flash crash" pushed it to a 31-year low against the dollar.

 EXPERT VIEW: "Despite the pound-dollar having declined to levels below the flash crash in October, the market appears to be bracing for further deterioration of conditions," said Jinyi Pan of IG in a report.
 "Tough rhetoric from PM Theresa May, citing that the UK will not be 'half-in-, half-out' of the EU paints a worrying picture for trade relations and the hub-status of the UK in the Eurozone."